MicrosoftDocs/quantum-docs/articles/user-guide/libraries/standard/control-flow.md

 }
 ```

-Similarly, functions like the <xref:Microsoft.Quantum.Arrays.Mapped> and the <xref:Microsoft.Quantum.Arrays.MappedByIndex> can be used to express functional programming concepts in Q#.
+Similarly, functions like [Mapped](xref:Microsoft.Quantum.Arrays.Mapped) and [MappedByIndex](xref:Microsoft.Quantum.Arrays.MappedByIndex) can be used to express functional programming concepts in Q#.

-## Composing operations and functions ##
+## Composing operations and functions

 The control flow constructs offered by the canon take operations and functions as their inputs, such that it is helpful to be able to compose several operations or functions into a single callable.
-For instance, the pattern $UVU^{\dagger}$ is extremely common in quantum programming, such that the canon provides the operation <xref:Microsoft.Quantum.Canon.ApplyWith> as an abstraction for this pattern.
+For instance, the pattern $UVU^{\dagger}$ is extremely common in quantum programming, such that the canon provides the  [ApplyWith](xref:Microsoft.Quantum.Canon.ApplyWith) operation as an abstraction for this pattern.
-This abstraction also allows for more efficient compliation into circuits, as `Controlled` acting on the sequence `U(qubit); V(qubit); Adjoint U(qubit);` does not need to act on each `U`.
+This abstraction also allows for more efficient compilation into circuits, as `Controlled` acting on the sequence `U(qubit); V(qubit); Adjoint U(qubit);` does not need to act on each `U`.
 To see this, let $c(U)$ be the unitary representing `Controlled U([control], target)` and let $c(V)$ be defined in the same way.
 Then for an arbitrary state $\ket{\psi}$,
 \begin{align}